How to Spot Cognitive Distortions

 How to spot them

-One way to identify all-or-nothing thinking is: When you find yourself in situations where you experience feelings like hopelessness, inadequacy, or anxiety, then try to pause things for a bit and scan for any binary or extreme terms that go through your head.
-E.g. "never", "always", "everything", "nothing", "no one", "totally", "completely", or "can't".
+One way to identify all-or-nothing thinking is: When you find yourself in situations where you experience feelings like hopelessness, inadequacy, or anxiety, then try to pause things for a bit and scan for any binary or extreme terms that may go through your head.
+E.g.

 In the same way, catastrophizing can typically be spotted by recognizing if your mind is turning to worst-case scenarios.